 6 COORDINATION PROCEDURES

-6.1 In order to make the best use of automated reception facilities, and to ensure that the mariner receives at least the minimum information necessary for safe navigation, careful coordination is required.
+6.1 In order to make the best use of automated reception facilities, and to ensure that seafarers receive at least the minimum information necessary for safe navigation, careful coordination is required.

 6.2 In general, this requirement for coordination will be met by the standard operational procedures of IMO, IHO and WMO.
 Coordination issues should be referred, in the first instance, to the most appropriate parent body.

-6.3 Administrations responsible for MSI providers should provide details of their services to IMO, which will maintain and publish this as part of the GMDSS Master Plan.
+6.3 MSI providers should, through their Administrations, provide details of their services and any changes to their operational status to the Organization, which will maintain and publish this as part of the GMDSS module of the Global Integrated Shipping Information System (GISIS).

 6.4 The coordination of changes to operational NAVTEX services and of the establishment of new stations is undertaken by the IMO NAVTEX Coordinating Panel on behalf of the Maritime Safety Committee.